canonical/snapd/CONTRIBUTING.md

 proposed functionality and code quality does not degrade the functionality and quality requirement we've set for the project.

-For each PR, we run checks in three different groups: static, unit and spread:
+For each PR, we run checks in three different groups: static, unit and spread.

 Static tests use several code analysis tools present in the GoLang ecosystem (go vet, go lint and go fmt) to make sure that the code always aligns with